ilanasufrin/VineSampleApp/README.md

 - creates listview
 - make API call and render result thumbnail urls
 - will display data immediately instead of reloading
+- Make each list item clickable, will take you to a list item view

 ##### Still to do:
 - Show thumbnails instead of urls
-- Make each list item clickable, will take you to a list item view
+- Autoplay video on video detail page
 - styles
 - user preferences (optional)